ekmartinez/binary_converter/README.md

 Write fixes for bugs.

-Extend functionality for IP conversion as used un subneting.
+Extend functionality for IP conversion as used un subnetting.

 Python 3.10.8